srowhani/mmlind.github.io/_posts/2015-08-09-Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ```

+Let's take a more detailed look at how this works.
 To access a particular node we simply set the pointer to the first node of this layer and then move the pointer forward by *the number of nodes* (given as the node's id) times *the size of a node*.
-The latter is calculated by summing the default size of a node `sizeof(Node)`, which is the `Node struct` with an _empty_ weights array, and the product of the number of weights (`wcount`) times the size of a weight `sizeof(double)`.
+The latter is calculated by adding the default size of a node `sizeof(Node)` to the product of the number of weights (`wcount`) times the size of a weight `sizeof(double)`.

 Accessing a particular `Layer` works similar.
 We place the pointer to the first layer (given by `nn->layers`) and then move it forward as required.

-To access the input layer, we don't need to move forward at all.
+To access the *input* layer, we don't need to move forward at all since it *is* the first layer in the network.
-To access the hidden layer, we need to move the pointer forward by *the size of the input layer*.
+To access the *hidden* layer, we need to move the pointer forward by *the size of the input layer*.
-And, to access the output layer, we need to move the pointer forward by *the size of the input layer* plus *the size of the hidden layer*.
+And, to access the *output* layer, we need to move the pointer forward by *the size of the input layer* plus *the size of the hidden layer*.

 ```c
 Layer *getLayer(Network *nn, LayerType ltype){